August 21 by Patrick Wolf

 On the other hand, with a good revenue management solution, Finance can more accurately recognize revenue, save tremendous amounts of time and keep the business in compliance with revenue recognition guidelines.

 But accurate data, and streamlined processes aren’t the only advantages to be gained by integrating your revenue management.
-Here are the five benefits an automated solution for revenue management offers:

 1. Helps You Manage Cash Flow: Cash flow is the amount of cash your company has, or expects to have, on hand at any given time.
 And as the ever-wise Wu-Tang Clan once said, “Cash rules everything around me, dolla dolla bills y’all.”